Undistraction/gatsby-starter-skeleton/demo/content/articles/structure/index.md

 Articles must include an image that is at least 2400px wide.

 ## Projects
+`

-Projects are structured the same way as Articles, though they don't support categorisation.
+Projects are structured the same way as Articles, though they don't supportz` categorisation.
 If you don't want to include projects pages it is easy to remove them from the site.
 Like Articles you can change the name of the resource from `src/site-config.js` and like Articles, Projects must include an image.